-It is interesting that mark 15 has not been depicted in the Romanesque churches of France though the images of Christ generally reflect that of the Shroud, but with the artist's individual interpretation.
+It is interesting that mark 15 has not been depicted in the Romanesque churches of France, although the images of Christ generally reflect that of the Shroud, but with the artist's individual interpretation.
 They generally show instead the symbols of the Evangelists.
-Examples can be seen in the frescoes of the Pantocrators in the churches of the Loir valley, such as that of St Gillies in the Parish of Pontigne that dates to the thirteenth and fourteenth centuries fig 69: In the Parish church of 'St Jaques des Gueret' that dates from 1130-1170 fig 70: in the Romanesque crypt of the church in the town of St Aignan that dates to the twelfth century fig 71.
-His image in a twelfth century fresco in the crypt of the church of Tavant near Tours is another example fig 72.
+Examples can be seen in the frescoes of the Pantocrators in the churches of the Loir valley, such as that of St Gilles in the Parish of Pontigne, dating to the thirteenth and fourteenth centuries (fig 69), in the parish church of St Jaques des Gueret, dating to 1130-1170 (fig 70), in the Romanesque crypt of the church in the town of St Aignan that dates to the twelfth century (fig 71).
+The image in a twelfth-century fresco in the crypt of the church of Tavant near Tours is another example (fig 72).
 It is also interesting that a French painter working in Sinai in the thirteenth century was responsible for the 'Dormition of the Virgin' painted in Tempera on the left wing of a Triptych.

-Here the image of Christ also does not have mark 15 recorded fig 73; it is possible that the painters of France were not conversant with, and did not understand, the significance of mark 15 in the Eastern churches, nor with marks 2,3,4 etc. Apart from the Loir frescoes there are others that do not show mark 15, such as in the twelfth century church of 'St Martin de Vie, Nohant fig 74, and in the twelfth century St Martin De Brinay fig 75.
-Finally mark 15 does not appear to have been recorded in some of the Spanish churches of the twelfth and thirteenth centuries, namely in that of 'The Ride into Jerusalem' thirteenth century in the Episcopal Museum, Espinelves Vich, fig 76, and in the 'Christ in Majesty' twelfth century, St Clement De Tahull, Barcelona fig 77.
-Similarly a depiction of 'The Washing of the Feet' in Pisa that is also of the twelfth century does not show mark15 fig 78, and likewise that of 'Christ in Majesty' twelfth century, in the church of 'Monte Maria Burgusio Bolzano fig 79.
-Finally mark 15 has not been recorded in the images of Christ in the twelfth century church of Orreslevi in the Parish of Arrhus in Denmark, figs 80-81.
+Here the image of Christ also does not have mark 15 recorded (fig 73); it is possible that the painters of France were not conversant with, and did not understand, the significance of mark 15 in the Eastern churches, nor marks 2, 3, 4 etc. Apart from the Loir frescoes, there are others that do not show mark 15, such as in the twelfth-century church of St. Martin de Vie, Nohant (fig 74), and in the twelfth-century St. Martin De Brinay (fig 75).
+Mark 15 does not appear to have been recorded in some of the Spanish churches of the twelfth and thirteenth centuries, namely in that of 'The Ride into Jerusalem', thirteenth century, in the Episcopal Museum, Espinelves Vich (fig 76), and in the 'Christ in Majesty', twelfth century, St Clement De Tahull, Barcelona (fig 77).
+Similarly, a depiction of 'The Washing of the Feet' in Pisa that is also of the twelfth century does not show mark 15 (fig 78), and likewise that of 'Christ in Majesty', twelfth century, in the church of Monte Maria Burgusio Bolzano (fig 79).
+Finally, mark 15 has not been recorded in the images of Christ in the twelfth century church of Orreslevi in the parish of Arrhus in Denmark (figs 80-81).
 These images of Christ to be seen in the twelfth and thirteenth centuries in France, Spain, Denmark, and sometimes in Italy have no relation to the Cappadocian images of a similar period, nor has mark 15 or any of the other Vignon markings been depicted.
-It would seem therefore that the images of Christ with the Vignon markings that were traditional to the Eastern Culture did not extend to the West, and it is also of note that the Eastern Blessing is differing to that of the West.
+It would seem therefore that the images of Christ with the Vignon markings that were traditional to the Eastern Culture did not extend to the West, and it is also of note that the Eastern Blessing is differing to that of the West

-Conclusion.
+Conclusion

 The theory that the general image of Christ as we know it today was inspired by the image of the Olympian Zeus that was the masterpiece of Phidias is not tenable.
 As this was destroyed some centuries past it is difficult to imagine how this theory was conceived, especially when taking into account that the image of Christ up until 525 was usually Hellenistic and the inspiration of the artist concerned, furthermore, the Olympian Zeus would not have had any Vignon mark depicted.
-There is no doubt that the Hellenistic image changed dramatically to that that is accepted today, but with local concepts depending on the outlook of the artists concerned in their church decoration.
+There is no doubt that the Hellenistic image changed dramatically to the one that is accepted today, but with local concepts depending on the outlook of the artists concerned in their church decoration.